 I would tell my therapist about some of my obsessions about my interactions with other people and I’d be hard on myself.
 I’d go on about where I could have been more relaxed and she’d always tell me that I was learning and cue me in to the fact that I may be obsessing.
-That felt better than you’d think it would.
-Thereafter I’d remind myself I was learning, it was like I could take a breath and gain shreds confidence or empowerment!
-I’d remember that I could be obsessing and then once I stuck a label on my thinking pattern it helped me release it and move back into the present moment.
+That felt better than you would think it would.
+Thereafter I’d remind myself I was learning, it was like I could take a breath and gain shreds confidence or empowerment back.
+I’d remember that I could be obsessing and then once I stuck a label on my thinking pattern it helped me release it and move back into the present moment and away from it.

 I’d continued to obsess and try to link my behavior to Mary’s on the car rides to stress class.
 I worried that maybe I had demonstrated too aggressively for Zoe and Melanie that I would be dedicated to my job.
 Maybe I had been too presumptuous.
 Maybe they didn’t need me to be as big of a team player as I thought they needed me to be.
 Maybe they had seen me as a threat.

 I guess Mary referred to herself once as an ‘alpha female.’
 I had laughed contemptuously in the back of the Ford Explorer like I was supposed to, but inside me I related to her.
 I reasoned that that was just a way in which she tried to explain herself.
 I knew instinctively that Mary had felt like a victim in her relationship with Carrie.
 It was my pattern too.

 I couldn’t blame Mary for thinking she had found a confidant in him.
 But Peter, after hearing Mary’s complaints would spill the beans a mere hour or seconds later to Lauren.
-This would get Peter points with Lauren and solidify his place as one of the ‘good ones.’
+This would get Peter big ‘points’ with Lauren and solidify his place as one of the ‘good ones.’
 Then everybody in the building would know about Mary’s inner workings thanks to Lauren.
 It was sick!

 With everything that was going on with Mary at work, I admitted to Lauren on our ride home together how I was scared that that would happen to me again.
-She told me not to worry that I was her friend and she loved me.
+She told me not to worry and that I was her friend and that she loved me.